/template/e1e594b8931a41c5b171cf004ced597d

 01

 The cultural-IP layer that produces preference data no remote workforce can produce.
-UUAMNI recruits the population of native Igbo speakers with the cultural depth to score register, honorifics, proverb interpretation, and dialectal nuance — work that requires literary fluency, not training-on-the-job.
-Pipeline anchored on university linguistic departments, the Igbo cultural-scholar network, and the African NLP community via Masakhane and Lacuna Fund connections.
+UUAMNI recruits the population of native Igbo speakers with the cultural depth to score linguistic nuance — work that requires literary fluency, not training-on-the-job.
+Cultural judgment has no credential to verify, so we built the verification system that makes it auditable: every dataset ships with the reliability statistics to prove it.
 Margin structure flows from data-product pricing, not from labor arbitrage.
-The labor universe Surge AI and Scale AI cannot recruit is the labor universe we sit on top of.
+The labor universe incumbent data vendors cannot recruit is the one we sit on top of.

 02

-The first open Igbo-origin DPO dataset: 20,000 strong-preference pairs across eight tracks — translation, monolingual generation, cultural QA, safety and refusal, register and honorifics, code-switching, and proverb interpretation.
+The first open Igbo-origin DPO dataset: 20,000 strong-preference pairs across eight tracks, from translation and cultural QA to safety and refusal.
 Native-origin Igbo, not translated English.
+Every release ships with benchmark evidence, measured against IlùBench, our published evaluation layer.
 CC-BY-4.0 public sample at launch, commercial tier for frontier labs.
 The data layer that closes the safety floor and opens the cross-lingual ceiling at once.

 03

-Sovereign, locally-owned A100 capacity at competitive, locked rates — wholesale and reserved tiers for labs, banks, and regulated institutions.
+Sovereign in-country A100 capacity at competitive, locked rates: wholesale and reserved tiers for labs, banks, and regulated institutions.
 Fine-tuned models as a service (MaaS) for banks and regulated institutions ride the same fleet: data never leaves Nigeria, NDPA-compliant by architecture.
 Co-located with the workforce, data sovereign on Nigerian soil.

 04